Skip to main content

 SignalDescription

-Next IterationAdvances to the next iteration
+Next IterationAdvances the loop to the next step.
+Must be triggered to proceed.

 Outputs